amogh-chavan/BusTicketBookingApp/README.md

 ## ✨ Requirements
 * Any Operating System (ie. MacOS X, Linux, Windows)
 * Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc)
-* A little knowledge of Dart and Flutter
+* A little knowledge of programming
 * A brain to think 🤓

 ## 🤓 Author